 The default settings of Register 0x0E10 to Register 0x0E3C contain the default EEPROM instruction sequence.
-The tables in this section provide descriptions of the register defaults, based on the assumption that the controller has been instructed to carry out an EEPROM storage sequence in which all of the registers are stored and loaded by the EEPROM.
+The tables in this section provide descriptions of the register defaults, assuming that the controller has been instructed to carry out an EEPROM storage sequence in which all of the registers are stored and loaded by the EEPROM.